tymek805/LinuxScripts/README.md

 - [Hide Activities Button](https://extensions.gnome.org/extension/744/hide-activities-button/) - Hides the Activities button from the status bar
 - [Quick Settings Audio Panel](https://extensions.gnome.org/extension/5940/quick-settings-audio-panel/) - Create a new panel containing volumes and media control in the quick settings
 - [Pixel Saver](https://extensions.gnome.org/extension/723/pixel-saver/) - Pixel Saver is designed to save pixel by fusing activity bar and title bar in a natural way
+- [No overview](https://extensions.gnome.org/extension/4099/no-overview/) - No overview at start-up.
+Nothing more.

 ## External packages